SteveKennyUK/around-the-grounds/README.md

 Individual pages for each stadium | 3 | 3

 The higher feasibility elements will be incorporated in this first stage of development.

+### Project Structure
+---
+The structural design of the site aims to make the user interaction with the site as easy and as comfortable as possible.
+This is achieved by creating meaningful relationships between the various site elements so that users can intuitively understand their meaning and purpose.

+The principles of Interactive Design (IxD) promote consistency, predictability, visibility, learnability and feedback as central to the above aim.
+The structure of this site aims to follow these principles.

+-  #### Page Structure

+	- As the first developmental stage of this project will follow a MVP pathway, it is felt that a single HTML page would suit best.
+The use of interactive elements will enable the user to make changes to the page content without changing the overall size of the page.
+The desire is to make the user experience more comfortable by simply scrolling down one relatively compact page rather than moving between separate pages.
+A smooth scrolling style will reinforce this.
+Once the site evolves as desired, additional pages can be added e.g. each stadium having a dedicated page with further information and features.

+	- The 'Home' page will immediately address some of the user goals, with clear directions to desired content through navigation links, calls to action and meaningful images.
+These are consistent with previous user experiences on other sites.

+	- The main user goals will be addressed in the 'Stadiums' section, which follows the 'Home' section.
+This section will have an individual background image and link in the navigation bar, which is again predictable and consistent with previous user experience.
+The relationship between site and user is key in this section, with buttons and prompts in place to assist with the user's interactive experience.

+	- A separate contact section is also expected.
+The 'Contact' section allows for a contact form where users can request further information, particularly regarding stadium tours.
+Input fields will react to user actions, which will provide reassuring feedback to the user.
+As the site develops and expands, this section would most likely have its own dedicated page as user expectations would change.

+	- Time permitting, it is the intention to create a separate 404 error page in the event of a broken link or server error.
+This feedback adds reassurance to the user and provides them with clear instructions on how to return to the site.

+-  #### Visibility

+	- The location and purpose of elements should be clear to users.
+Where appropriate, a scroll down arrow will be employed to indicate to the user that useful content is below.
+There will also be a floating scroll up arrow so users can return to the top of the screen with a single click from anywhere on the page.
+The smooth scroll styling will enable the user to understand the page layout and where the various elements are located.
+In addition, there will be partial overlay of elements on the screens to hint to the user that there is more content below.

+-  #### Navigation

+	- The site navigation will again be consistent and predictable by following the convention of the site logo on the top left with a horizontal navigation bar to the right of the logo.
+As there is not a large number of pages to navigate through, this is the most appropriate method.
+The user will only need one click to reach the required destination.
+Should the site evolve in the future, a more appropriate navigation system could be considered.

+	- It is felt that a fixed navigation bar will not be required for the single page site.
+The navigation links and floating scroll up arrow will reduce the amount of scrolling required by the user.

+	- The navigation bar will be responsive and will use a hamburger menu for smaller devices.
+This is consistent and predictable with most sites on mobile devices.
+The menu will then push the page content down when activated to maximise visibility of the options.

+-  #### Buttons and Links

+	- Buttons and links will be used to create a smoother navigation process for the user.
+The purpose of these must be made clear to the user.
+Buttons and links will react when the mouse hovers over them.
+This conventionally suggests that clicking on the button or link will make something happen.
+The use of unambiguous text or iconography will make it clear to the user what will happen when the button or link is clicked.

+	- Styling the buttons and links in a consistent manner and employing the same reaction when e.g. the mouse hovers will help the user to learn and predict what they need to do to achieve their goals.

+	- When a button is clicked, the user will be provided with some feedback to reassure them that their action has been acknowledged.
+This will be either a change in the button appearance or a confirmation message.
+This builds trust with the user.

+-  #### Iconography

+	- Icons will be used to help users to quickly identify content matter.
+A visual representation can say more than words and often stands out more.
+A quick scan of the page will pick out icons and well chosen ones will stand out and immediately assure the user as to the associated content.

+	- The site logo acts in a similar fashion and the user quickly learns to associate the image with the site and its purpose.
+A favicon, using an image of a football, will be also be added.
+This is now generally expected by users and helps them to identify the site if they have several pages open.